SamuelSwartzberg/flashcardifying_text_temp/math.md

 ## limits

-a limit is the value that a function (or sequence) approaches as the input (or index) approaches some value. lim is an unary operator which gets the limit of an entity. the limit of a function f(x) as x goes to a certain value c is indicated by lim_{x→c} f(x) the value of a limit  is indicated L.
+A limit is the value that a function approaches as the input approaches some value. lim is an unary operator which gets the limit of an entity. the limit of a function f(x) as x goes to a certain value c is indicated by lim⎵x→c⎵ f(x) the value of a limit is indicated L.

+### asymptotic analysis

-Asymptotic analysis is a way of describing limiting behavior by approaching the limit infinitely closely.
+Asymptotic analysis is a way of describing limits by approaching the input infinitely closely.
-If under asymptotic analysis the limit becomes a certain value, it is said to be asymptotically equivalent (or just asymptotic) to that value. a function f(x) being asymtotically equivalent to a certain limit foo is indicated f(x) ~ foo. so, for example for f(x) = x^2 + 3x at values of x close to infinity, 3x becomes irrelevant. hence f(x) ~ n^2 The asymptote of a curve is a line such that the distance between the curve and the line approaches zero as x andor y approach infinity.
+The limit is asymptotically equivalent to the value it becomes under asymptotic analysis. a function f(x) being asymtotically equivalent to a certain limit foo is indicated f(x) ~ foo. so, for example for f(x) = x^2 + 3x at values of x close to infinity, 3x becomes irrelevant. hence f(x) ~ n^2

+#### asymptote

+The asymptote of a curve is a line such that the distance between the curve and the line approaches zero as x andor y approach infinity.
-The asymptote of a curve is also the tangent to the curve at a point in infinity. horizontal asymptotes|is horizontal|x tends to infinity vertical asymptotes|is vertical|y tends to infinity
+The asymptote of a curve is also the tangent to the curve at a point in infinity.
+A horizontal/vertical asymptote are created if x/y tends to infinity.

+#### notation

-big O notation is used to classify algorithms according to how their computational complexity (run time or space requirements) grow as the input size grows
+Big O notation is used to indicate the limit an algorithm's computational complexity is asymptotically equivalent to as the input size tends to infinity.
 Big O notation looks like O(n).
-Big O notation describes limiting behavior under asymptotic analysis.

 ## calculus